 Layered spam/phishing/malware filtering, link protection at time‑of‑click, reputation checks, and sandboxing for malicious attachments; outbound filtering and encryption align to DLP policies.

 Incident response tools and policy automation for quick removal and containment; approachable admin for day‑to‑day tuning, where detection accuracy and false-positive handling matter.
-Ask vendors about detection rates and how they handle false positives, since too many bad flags can create operational inefficiencies and extra work for your security team.
+AI improves detection by analyzing large volumes of email traffic for subtle malicious intent that older systems often miss.
+Ask vendors about detection rates, how they use global threat intelligence, and how they handle false positives, since too many bad flags can create operational inefficiencies and extra work for your security team.
+That is especially important for defending against cyber threats and more targeted attacks.

 6. Abnormal Security (Cloud Email Security Platform)

-Abnormal is an API‑based, cloud‑native platform that integrates with Google Workspace and Microsoft 365 without altering mail flow, positioning it as part of modern email security built for sophisticated attacks.
-It models “known‑good” behavior to spot social‑engineering threats like business email compromise, supplier fraud, and account takeovers.
+Abnormal is an API‑based, cloud‑native platform that integrates with Google Workspace and Microsoft 365 without altering mail flow, positioning it alongside Barracuda and Cisco Secure Email when buyers compare best email security companies for defending against sophisticated cyber threats.
+It models “known‑good” behavior to spot social engineering attacks like business email compromise BEC, supplier fraud, and account takeovers.
 Designed to save analyst time with automated triage and remediation.

-Automates triage of user‑reported emails, clusters campaign‑related messages, and removes malicious mail with automated incident response to reduce manual workload for analysts.
+Automates triage of user‑reported emails, clusters campaign‑related messages, and removes malicious mail with automated incident response to reduce manual workload for analysts and help contain compromised accounts.

-Best for teams wanting automation and mailbox‑level insight layered on native defenses without adding gateway complexity.
+Best for teams wanting automation and mailbox‑level insight layered on native defenses without adding gateway complexity, especially where advanced threat detection and targeted attack protection are priorities beyond microsoft defender or microsoft defender for office.

 7. IRONSCALES (Adaptive AI Email Security)

 IRONSCALES delivers inbox‑level protection via API for Google Workspace and Microsoft 365 with a quick, no‑MX‑change rollout, providing advanced threat protection against evolving email based threats.
+Advanced enterprises often layer API-based protection over native Microsoft security controls such as Microsoft Defender for Office 365 to catch sophisticated cyber threats and social engineering attacks.
 Its Adaptive AI learns communication norms, while the human loop enriches detection.
 An agentic remediation engine cleans up at speed.

 Deployment & Integration3‑click, API‑based deployment; inbox‑level visibility for internal and external traffic; integrates with SIEM/SOAR/XDR ecosystems.

-Adaptive AI + NLP/NLU analyzes large volumes of email traffic, builds a behavioral baseline/social graph, and learns subtle signs of malicious intent to catch phishing, BEC, ATO, and low‑signal tactics, with real time threat detection for emerging threats.
+Adaptive AI + NLP/NLU analyzes large volumes of email traffic, using organizational context, communication history, and anomalous behavior to catch business email compromise, compromised accounts, targeted attacks, phishing, BEC, ATO, and low-signal tactics, with real time threat detection for emerging threats.
+Modern platforms now prioritize intent analysis over just malicious links or files, which helps stop sophisticated threats and zero-day attacks.

-Automated clustering and remediation; dynamic banners and a report‑phish loop strengthen the human layer and cut response time as attackers increasingly use AI-generated phishing content that can bypass traditional security measures.
+Automated clustering and remediation; dynamic banners and a report-phish loop strengthen the human layer and cut response time, while targeted attack protection and threat intelligence help explain why API-based layering works as attackers increasingly use AI-generated phishing content that can bypass traditional security measures.
+Integrated security awareness training also supports phishing simulations and user education, and the platform can fit enterprises as well as managed service providers.

-A strong option for lean security teams seeking hands‑off remediation and integrated awareness and DMARC/SPF/DKIM management against advanced phishing attacks.
+A strong option for lean security teams seeking hands-off remediation and integrated awareness and DMARC/SPF/DKIM management against advanced phishing attacks, with an approach that goes beyond native Microsoft Defender for Office 365 and is more focused than Proofpoint email protection.